Cryptveil/Cryptveil/README.md

 🗿 Becoming the best at what I do is what drives me.

 ⚠ Currently very busy with work and Uni, so won't have much time for projects.
-I am also really depressed right now.

 ##